lukeWaninger/hcds-final/readme.md

-# Predicting the Source of Wildfires
+# Predicting the Source of Wildfires and Further Analysis
 Luke Waninger

 DATA 512 Final Project